 Fixed-wing drones are unmanned aerial vehicles (UAVs) that have a rigid wing structure.
 These drones are designed to fly through the air by generating lift over their wings, which enables them to travel long distances and at high speeds.

-Unlike rotor-based drones, fixed wing drone are not capable of hovering in place or vertical take-off and landing (VTOL), which means they require a runway or catapult to launch and land.
+Unlike rotor-based drones, fixed wing drones are not capable of hovering in place or vertical take-off and landing (VTOL), which means they require a runway or catapult to launch and land.
 Fixed-wing drones are commonly used in industries such as agriculture, surveying, mapping, and filmmaking, as they can cover large areas quickly and efficiently.

 They can also be equipped with various sensors, cameras, and other payloads to gather data and capture high-quality images and videos from the air.

 One of the main advantages of fixed-wing drones is their efficiency.
 These drones can fly long distances and cover large areas quickly, making them ideal for missions that require extensive coverage.
 These drones also have a longer flight time than rotor-based drones, which means they can stay in the air for longer periods and collect more data.
-Additionally, these types of drones are more stable in flight and can withstand harsh weather conditions better than rotor-based drones, making them ideal for missions that require flying over rough terrain or in challenging weather.

 Advancements in Fixed-Wing Drones